krisleech/tmuxinator/README.md

     $ tmuxification create --template-name=basic

-You can also edit the `default.tmux.erb` which is used when no `template-name` is specified.
-Note when the first project is created the default template is chosen based on the default shell, as per $SHELL.
+You can also edit the `default.{zsh,fish}.tmux.erb` templates which are used when no `template-name` is specified.

+The default template is chosen based on the default shell.

 ### Project name